 The condition can also be present from birth (primary lymphoedema), or may develop at any time during the course of life, usually affecting the arms and legs.
 The underlying causes are not completely understood by scientists.

 An appointment usually starts with a light massage over the affected area.
 This is followed by specific rubbing, strokes, taps or pushes to the skin.
 These strokes are in the direction that the fluid naturally flows, to enhance movement towards the heart.

 Sessions typically last 45-60 minutes, however one limb could be treated within a 30 minute appointment (not recommended).
 Research has suggested that in cases of lymphedema, it is better to have treatment performed once per day for 4-5 days for two weeks.
 The first week of treatment reduces the swelling, while the second week has a stabilising effect.

 When should this treatment be postponed?

-• When clients have an unexplained sudden increase in swelling that has not been evaluated by their doctor or other health care professional such as an Osteopath
+- Sudden increase in swelling without a known cause.
+Your doctor or other health care professional such as an Osteopath can assess.

-• If you have been diagnosed with a sudden onset of lymphangitis, this in an infection and needs to clear prior to you having this treatment
+- In the event of a sudden onset of lymphangitis, this in an infection and needs to clear prior to you having this treatment.